victorduta/pibe-reproduction/Compilation.md

 #### Using workloads.

-One can make use of our predefined workloads for Apache2 and LMBench3 or recreate his own profiling workloads as discussed in Profiling.md.
+One can make use of our predefined workloads for Apache2 and LMBench3 or recreate his own profiling workloads as discussed [here](Profiling.md).
 The workload names for the predefined workloads are apache2 and lmbench3 respectively.

 For example, if we want to create an image with lvi and return retpolines enabled and optimized with